Galogen42/GhatTest/README.md

 All dependency versions are listed in `package.json`.
 If newer versions are released you can update them with `npm update` (internet access required).

+## Prompt Size Limit

+The server reads `config/config.json` for the `MAX_PROMPT_TOKENS` parameter.
+Before sending a request to OpenAI the combined prompt (`systemPrompt + globalPrompt + description`) is measured with `gpt-3-encoder`.
+If the size exceeds this limit the request is blocked and the user interface shows the message from `PROMPT_LIMIT_MESSAGE` in the config (default: "Exceeded prompt size limit").
+The global prompt editor highlights in red and the Generate button is disabled while over the limit.